nagasubhashm/5143-Operating-Systems/Assignments/A02/README.md

 - Project Title
 - Project description
     - With a list of all commands implemented
+    - Indicate who in the group wrote the specific command.
     - Make a note of any commands that do not work or are not implemented.
     - The documentation of non-working portions of the shell will be viewed favorably by me.
     - Passing of portions of the shell as working when they don't will affect your grade considerably.